 Scotland is the most affected area of the UK in regards to nuisance calls.
 3 of the top 5 affected cities across the UK are in Scotland: Glasgow, Edinburgh and Aberdeen.

 Because of the prevalence of nuisance calls in Scotland, the Scottish Government formed the Nuisance Calls Commission that included experts, regulators, businesses, consumer charities, and enforcement agencies.
 The conclusion of the commission was that more has to be done to help protect consumers, in particular vulnerable people.

-We are working with Which? to inform consumers about the practical steps they can take to reduce nuisance calls.
+In September 2017 we worked with Which? to inform consumers about the practical steps they can take to reduce nuisance calls.

-This campaign aims to:
+This campaign aimed to:

 - raise awareness of the problems of nuisance calls,

 - highlight ways that these can be tackled,